 Dropped Frames

-Occurs when the streaming software fails to send all frames to the streaming platform due to poor performance or connection issues, leading to choppy playback.
+It occurs when the streaming software fails to send all frames to the streaming platform due to poor performance or connection issues, leading to choppy playback.

 Download Speed